Data-Mining-CS568/NG-DBSCAN/README.md

 	- static_ngdbscan.cpp - contains the main function for running the static NG-DBSCAN code while comparing with static NG-DBSCAN algorithm.

-	- metric_main.cpp - main method to calculate metrics for incremental and static NG-DBSCAN.
+	- metrics_main.cpp - main method to calculate metrics for incremental and static NG-DBSCAN.

-	- metric_calculate.cpp - contains all the main functions to calculate metrics.
+	- metrics_functions.cpp - contains all the main functions to calculate metrics.

 	- resources_calculation.cpp - contains the main functions to calculate time, memory, CPU usage etc for static and incremental versions.